finbarrocallaghan/blog-posts/13/4/a_presentation_in_latex.md

     latexmk -pvc -pdf tex_file_containing_all_the_include_and_includeonly_bits
 <br/>
-should compile and open your document, and the `-pvc` flag makes sure your `pdf` gets updated every time you make a changes in your `.tex` files.. the `-pdf` flag is assuming your graphics are pdfs, obviously if you're using `eps` or `ps` graphics you'd use `-ps` instead
+should compile and open your document, and the `-pvc` flag makes sure your `pdf` gets updated every time you make a change in your `.tex` file.. the `-pdf` flag is assuming your graphics are pdfs, obviously if you're using `eps` or `ps` graphics you'd use `-ps` instead